Bartlesville Radio » News » Interim Study on Law Enforcement, Mental Health Held

 Almost 2,500 individuals who have been assessed with a mental health need have been sent home with the iPads, Smith said.
 This helps them continue to receive the help they need without further need for interaction with law enforcement.

 Bartlesville Police Capt.
-Kevin Ickleberry and Jim Warring, a former Bartlesville Police officer and now a law enforcement engagement professional with GLMHC, said the First Responder product is a big deal for law enforcement, particularly in rural areas where care is often hours away.
+Kevin Ickleberry (pictured below left of Warring) and Jim Warring, a former Bartlesville Police officer and now a law enforcement engagement professional with GLMHC, said the First Responder product is a big deal for law enforcement, particularly in rural areas where care is often hours away.
 It helps officers make decisions in the field and return to duty quicker, and it results in better care for consumers.

 Rep. Fincher said it was awesome having Cpt.
 Ickleberry and Warring in attendance for the study.
 He said not a lot of people realize that the chairman of the House Public Safety Committee and the vice chair both have a deep experience in law enforcement, so having two gentleman from the Bartlesville area with law enforcement experience explain the process was very helpful.